 Integrate and sync all of your data

-As a researcher of human behavior can only draw the proper conclusions from multiple data streams if the data are in sync.
+Only when data are in sync can a researcher of human behavior draw the proper conclusions.
 You can sync multiple data streams, including your eye-tracking data, with Noldus' tools.

-The Observer XT is a multi-functional tool: Ideal for video analysis, recording behavioral context, and synchronization of eye movements and behavior.
-Use the Observer XT to combine all your videos with data gathered using other software or hardware such as FaceReader, uASQ, or physiological equipment.
+The Observer XT is a multi-functional platform: Ideal for video analysis, recording behavioral context, and synchronization of eye movements and behavior.
+Use The Observer XT to combine all your videos with data gathered using other software or hardware such as FaceReader or physiological measurement systems.

 No manual synchronization required – a Noldus setup allows you to complete your studies accurately and efficiently without needing to worry about integration.